DRGN-DRC/20XX-HACK-PACK/Installer Package Files/ReadMe and MD5s.txt

 Or if you have a Vimms disc, you may be able to convert it back to the original disc using the method here: https://www.smashladder.com/guides/view/26cn/melee/hashes-of-melee-isos#Vanilla-Hashes

 	==========
 	  Step 3
 	==========

 		For Windows:
 		------------

 Simply drag-and-drop your Vanilla 1.02 Melee ISO onto the "SSBM_20XXHP_Creator.bat" file.

 Done!

-OR, use the following command:
+Or you can use the following command:

 	"SSBM_20XXHP_Creator.bat" [sourceDisc]

-You'll need to replace [sourceDisc] with the path/filename to your 20XX or vanilla/source disc.
+You'll need to replace [sourceDisc] with the path/filename to your vanilla source disc.

 		For Linux: